Want to attract investment, remote workers, home buyers, shoppers and visitors to your locality?

 Phase 2 - With lots of different actions, resources and skills needed to activate the digital growth agenda for your locality in a sustainable, long term way we found the best way to achieve this was a single entity which we call a Digital Growth Hub.
 For more see - https://www.digitalhq.ie/how-digital-growth-hubs-work

-Phase 1 - Where to start
+Phase 1 - How to get started!

 The theme of this phase is about creating an action orientated plan to activate B2C local traditional businesses around digital and attract B2B innovation driven businesses to the locality through digital channels.